bamlab/react-native-image-resizer/README.md

 ### `promise createResizedImage(path, maxWidth, maxHeight, compressFormat, quality, rotation = 0, outputPath)`

-The promise resolves with a string containing the uri of the new file.
+The promise resolves with a string containing the URI of the new file.
+This URI can be used directly as the `source` of an [`<Image>`](https://facebook.github.io/react-native/docs/image.html) component.

+> :warning: On Android, `file:` will be prepended to the returned string.
+This allows it to be displayed as an image, but it also means you [won't be able to access the file directly](https://github.com/bamlab/react-native-image-resizer/issues/50) when using a utility like `fs`.
+To do so, you can simply use `rawPath = originalPath.replace('file:', '')` to get the raw path.

 Option | Description
 ------ | -----------